PoCInnovation/Infinalys2/README.md

 ## What is Infinalys2

-Infinalys2 is a [PoC](https://github.com/PoCFrance) project which aims to create a stock prediction's App based on [Infinalys project's](https://github.com/PoCFrance/Infinalys) model.
+Infinalys2 is a [PoC](https://github.com/PoCFrance) project which aims to create a stock prediction's app based on [Infinalys](https://github.com/PoCFrance/Infinalys) project's model.

 It's a Web App that displays the history of the stock markets (curve since launch, with stock market indicators, volume, and time intervals), and their predictions (under one or more days / weeks / months), thanks to the backend, which itself draws its predictions from artificial intelligence in deep learning by taking into account the stock market indicators and history.